Anxiety | When It Exceeds the Norm

 How to treat anxiety: natural remedies

 While only a doctor can prescribe antidepressants and various anti-anxiety medications like escitalopram, duloxetine, etc., there are natural, research-proven methods of alleviating anxiety disorder symptoms and other mental health conditions.
+For starters, check out our hand-picked list of the best anxiety apps: they are a simple and low-commitment way of beginning your anxiety management journey.
+Other proven methods of treating anxiety include:

 Yoga